pulumi/pulumi-hugo/themes/default/content/challenge/startup-in-a-box.md

 #### Step 5.
 Introducing ComponentResources

 Now... we can continue to add resource after resource, but Pulumi is more than that.
 We can build our own reusable components.
-Let's refactor what we have above into a CdnWebsite component, at `pulumi-challenge/cdn-website/index.ts`.
+Let's refactor what we have above into a `CdnWebsite` component at `pulumi-challenge/cdn-website/index.ts`.
 We'll have a new dependency, so make sure to also run `npm install @types/mime`.

 ```typescript
 import * as pulumi from "@pulumi/pulumi";